-A. Cover the regulated area with two layers of 6 mil fire retardant poly on the floors and two layers of 4 mil, fire retardant poly on the walls, unless otherwise directed in writing by the VA representative.
-Floor layers must form a right angle with the wall and turn up the wall at least 300 mm (12").
-Seams must overlap at least 1800 mm (6') and must be spray glued and taped.
+A. Cover the wall and floors of the regulated area with two layers of 6 mil fire retardant poly or as required under

+NYSDOL Code Rule 56 for the type of removals be completed, unless otherwise directed in writing by the VA representative.
 Install sheeting so that layers can be removed independently from each other.
 Carpeting shall be covered with three layers of 6 mil poly.
 Corrugated cardboard sheets must be placed between the bottom and middle layers of poly.
 Mechanically support and seal with duct tape and glue all wall layers.